Electrical and Computer Engineering

 Electronic properties and quantum effects.
 Dielectric, magnetic, and optical properties and their characterizations.
 Individual nanoparticles and clusters.
 Carbon nanotubes.
 Solid disordered nanostructures.
 Nanostructured crystals.
 Quantum wells, wires, and dots.
 Giant magnetoresistance.
 Material processing techniques.
 Devices and systems based on nanostructures.
-Prerequisite: Knowledge in quantum mechanics and thermodynamics.
+Must have successfully passed ECE 307 Electrodynamics or equivalent course.

 Electronic properties of solids.
 Properties of p-n junctions and junction devices.
 Gunn diode and IMPATT devices.
 Junction transistors.
 Schottky diode and MESFET.
 The MOS capacitor and MOSFET.
 Light-emitting diodes and junction lasers.
 Velocity modulation and bunching in electron beams.
 Klystrons, magnetrons and other microwave thermionic devices.

 Plane and spherical waves.
 Electric and magnetic dipoles.
 Radiation patterns and impedance characteristics of antennas in free space and over perfect ground.
 Linear and planar driven antenna arrays.
 Yagi-Uda parasitic arrays.

 Microwave field theory.
 Propagation, reflection and refraction of plane waves.
 Anisotropic media.
 Impedance concept.
 Hollow, surface-wave and dielectric wave guides.
 Discontinuities in wave guides.
 Microwave resonators.
 Transmission lines.
 Microwave circuit theory.